zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-helm.md

 ## Getting the Chart Sources

 This step is required if you're installing the chart using its sources.
-Additionally, the step is also required for managing the custom resource definitions (CRDs), which the Ingress Controller requires by default: upgrading/deleting the CRDs, or installing the CRDs for Helm 2.x.
+Additionally, the step is also required for managing the custom resource definitions (CRDs), which the Ingress Controller requires by default, or for upgrading/deleting the CRDs.

 1. Clone the Ingress controller repo:
     ```console